 Hana and Dalimil Dvořák, the couple who established the Experientia Foundation, met each other during their student days, and it is entirely symbolic that they met in a chemistry laboratory.
 While Hana Dvořáková (HD) subsequently went on to collaborate with Professor Antonín Holý on the development of antiviral compounds, Dalimil Dvořák (DD) became a professor at the University of Chemistry and Technology (UCT) in Prague.
-In 2013, they started the Experientia Foundation, which supports young scientists in the fields of organic, bioorganic, and medicinal chemistry and, to date, they have provided grants to ten young scholars to help fund their post–doctoral research stays abroad.
-Currently, they are in the process of launching a new start-up grant programme with the aim of motivating young scientists to establish their own research groups in the Czech Republic.
+In 2013, they started the Experientia Foundation, which supports young scientists in the fields of organic, bioorganic, and medicinal chemistry and, to date, they have provided grants to 17 young scholars to help fund their post–doctoral research stays abroad.
+In addition, they launched a new start-up grant programme with the aim of motivating young scientists to establish their own research groups in the Czech Republic.
 The Dvořáks unhesitatingly devote the money they have received from the licensing royalties associated with the antiviral compounds developed at the Institute of Organic Chemistry and Biochemistry in Prague (IOCB) back to science, explaining that this is, after all, whence the money comes.

 Text: Anna Batistová

 I would like to start by finding out more about your reminiscences about Professor Holý, as, essentially, that is where the story of the Experientia Foundation begins…